wasem-ibrahim/VendingMachine/README.md

 - First of all, you need to install dependinces using the following command:
 `npm install`

-- To run the code, you first need to use
+- In case you have any problems with "TS" dependences, you might need to do the following to run the code.
+Tou first need to use
 `npm install -D typescript`
 then
 `npm install -D ts-node`